przem360/invocatio/README.md

 ### Gameplay Highlights:

-- **Resource Management** – Carefully monitor and control food supplies, ritual materials, and cult power.
+- **Resource Management** – Inspired by classic games like *Hamurabi*, resource planning is central to survival.
 - **Moral Choices** – Face difficult decisions that lead to different outcomes.
 - **Endings** – Multiple possible endings based on the player's choices: the cult may triumph, the town may fall, or the player may be consumed by dark power.